UTheCat/jumpvalley/README.md

 Thank you for your interest in the Jumpvalley project!
 Here's some info on what you could do with a copy of the Jumpvalley repository on your system, the software you'll need for working with the repository, and how to play-test the repository.

-### With the repository, you could
+### Some things you could do with the repository

-- experiment with making a 3D platformer level using Jumpvalley and Godot (please note that the behavior of Jumpvalley is still subject to change; levels may break across updates until Jumpvalley has reached at least version 1.0.0).
+- Experiment with making a 3D platformer level using Jumpvalley and Godot (please note that the behavior of Jumpvalley is still subject to change; levels may break across updates until Jumpvalley has reached at least version 1.0.0).
-- contribute to the Jumpvalley project
+- Contribute to the Jumpvalley project.
-- make something else with the code entirely; the choice is yours!
+- Use Jumpvalley's code to make your own separate app or game.
+    - If you would like to use Jumpvalley's Core API in your project as-is, please see the *"Using the Jumpvalley Core API in your own project"* section at the bottom of this README.

 ### Prerequisites